 -

 Welcome to Poetically Yours.
-Poetically Yours showcases poems by northern Illinois poets.
-This poem was written by Billy Clem.
+Poetically Yours showcases poems by northern Illinois poets and occasionally writers from other areas.
+This week’s poem is written by Charles Payne.

 -